Making Bacon in the Oven is simple and splatter-free!

 How To Cook Bacon In The Oven

 - 1 package bacon

-- Preheat oven to 400°F. If desired, line pan with foil and/or parchment paper for easy clean up.
+- Preheat the oven to 400°F. If desired, line the pan with foil and/or parchment paper for easy cleanup.

-- Arrange bacon in a single layer on a rimmed baking sheet.
+- Arrange the bacon in a single layer on a rimmed baking sheet.

-- Bake for 18-20 minutes* or until bacon is crisp.
-Thick cut bacon will need extra time.
+- Bake for 12 minutes.
+Check on the bacon and continue cooking for an additional 6 to 8 minutes* or as needed until the bacon is crisp.
+Thick-cut bacon will need extra time.

-- Transfer to paper towel lined plate.
+- Transfer the bacon strips toa paper towel lined plate.
 If desired, allow bacon fat to cool 10 minutes and reserve in a jar for cooking.